New York

 International Investment Creates Jobs in New York

-• In 2021 (latest data available), foreign-controlled companies employed 509,200 New York workers.
-Major sources of foreign investment in New York included the United Kingdom, France and Germany
+• In 2023 (latest data available), foreign-controlled companies employed 563 thousand workers in New York.
+Major sources of foreign investment in New York included the United Kingdom, Japan, and France.

 New York’s Major Metropolitan Areas Benefit from Exporting